• Skip to primary navigation

 If you make your mashed potatoes ahead, the dishes are done before the meal.
 And just look at these creamy potatoes with a golden crisp top.

-a spoonful of Mashed Potatoes
+removing a spoonful of Mashed Potatoes from a white baking dish

 These make-ahead mashed potatoes are even more creamy than most mashed potatoes.
 They also use slightly less butter than some versions because the butter hardens in the fridge and makes the potatoes more stiff.
 Instead, half and half is added at two different points to make sure these stay super creamy even after a few days in a cold, dry fridge.